Musk hints at paying less for Twitter

 The day’s events bolstered theories from analysts that Mr Musk either wants out of the deal or is seeking a lower price, largely due to a huge decline in value of Tesla stock, some of which he has pledged to finance the Twitter acquisition.

-Twitter shares closed on Monday down just more than eight per cent at $US37.39, below where the stock was just before Musk disclosed that he was Twitter’s largest shareholder.
+Twitter shares closed on Monday down just more than 8 per cent at $US37.39.
+That is below where the stock was just before Mr Musk disclosed that he was Twitter’s largest shareholder.

 Mr Musk made the offer to buy Twitter for $US54.20 a share on April 14.